Pixar's Soul gets delayed from June to November

-Soul, the next Pixar film from the director of Up and Inside Out, has been pushed back five months from its original release date of June 19, 2020.
+Soul – the next Pixar movie from Pete Docter, the director of Up and Inside Out – has been pushed back five months from its original release date of June 19, 2020.

-The animated film starring Jamie Foxx and Tina Fey as a pair of disembodied souls in the cosmic realms of the afterlife will now debut on November 20, 2020.
-That gives it quite a bit more space from Onward than originally planned; the last Pixar film debuted in early March and had a relatively disappointing theatrical performance, at least compared to the rest of Pixar's filmography.
+The animated film, which will feature Jamie Foxx and Tina Fey voicing a pair of disembodied souls in the cosmic realms of the afterlife, will now debut on November 20, 2020.
+That gives it quite a bit more space from Onward than originally planned – Pixar's last movie debuted in early March and had a relatively disappointing theatrical performance, at least compared to the rest of Pixar's filmography.

-It's tough to say how much of Onward's poor ticket sales were due to filmgoing audiences staying home as news of the coronavirus pandemic spread, though Soul is now just one of many movies and TV shows delayed by the coronavirus.
+Onward's ticket sales were heavily affected by filmgoing audiences staying home as news of the coronavirus pandemic spread, and Soul is now just one of many movies and TV shows delayed by the coronavirus.

 Disney and Pixar’s Soul in theaters November 20, 2020. #PixarSoul pic.twitter.com/6R5XODq4T3April 13, 2020